In this shakedown of the top project management tools — Trello vs Asana vs Toggl Plan — find out which tool will work best for your business.

 Toggl Plan — Results driven, macro project management

-Toggl Plan (previously Teamweek) started in 2011 as an in-house project for Toggl — a time tracking tool.
+Toggl Plan (previously Teamweek) started in 2011 as an in-house project for Toggl Track — a time tracking tool.

 The early goal was to replace Excel as a project planning tool.
 Today it’s a results-driven, macro project management tool.
 This means with Toggl Plan the focus is on: